Identified Flying Objects – Ezekiel 1

 19 When the living beings moved, the wheels moved with them.
 When they flew upward, the wheels went up, too.
 20 The spirit of the living beings was in the wheels.
 So wherever the spirit went, the wheels and the living beings also went.
 21 When the beings moved, the wheels moved.
 When the beings stopped, the wheels stopped.
 When the beings flew upward, the wheels rose up, for the spirit of the living beings was in the wheels.
 Ezekiel 1:15-21 (NLT)

-Although the wheels sparkled with the appearance of a beautiful but inanimate mineral, the spirits of the four living Cherubim actually resided within them.
-The wheels were infused with life and covered with a multitude of eyes, implying a great capability for observation, knowledge, and wisdom.
-Perhaps an analogy can be made that we, too, who were dead due to sin, are now made alive when God put His own Spirit within us, cleansed by Christ’s sacrifice on the cross.
+Although the wheels sparkled with the appearance of a beautiful mineral, the spirits of the four living Cherubim actually resided within them.
+These wheels were infused with life and covered with a multitude of eyes, implying a great capability for observation, knowledge, and wisdom.
+Perhaps an analogy can be made that we, too, who were dead due to sin, are now made alive when God put His own Spirit within us, cleansed by faith in Christ’s sacrifice on the cross.

 13 You were dead because of your sins and because your sinful nature was not yet cut away.
 Then God made you alive with Christ, for he forgave all our sins.
 Colossians 2:13 (NLT)

-In our redeemed state, we are now able to receive spiritual gifts from Christ, including divine gifts of His knowledge and wisdom.
+In our redeemed state, we are now able to receive spiritual gifts from Christ, including divine gifts of His knowledge and wisdom, such as that implied by the eyes on the wheels.

 If you need wisdom, ask our generous God, and he will give it to you.
 He will not rebuke you for asking.
 James 1:5 (NLT)